-Paying consistent additional payments on the loan principal can yield big savings.
-You can pay extra on principal in many different ways.
-For many people,Perhaps the simplest way to organize this process is to make one additional payment every year.
-If you can't afford to pay an additional whole payment all at once, you can split that large amount into 12 smaller payments and write a check for that additional amount monthly.
-Another option is to pay half of your payment every other week.
-The result is you will make one extra monthly payment each year.
-Each of these options produces different results, but they will all significantly reduce the length of your mortgage and lower the total interest you will pay over the life of the loan.
+Paying regular additional payments toward your loan principal provides enormous returns.
+People accomplish this goal in a few different ways.
+For many people,Perhaps the simplest way to organize this process is to make one additional mortgage payment every year.
+If you can't afford to pay an extra whole payment in one month, you can split that large amount into 12 smaller payments and pay that additional amount monthly.
+Another very popular option is to pay a half payment every other week.
+The effect here is that you make one extra monthly payment each year.
+These options differ slightly in lowering the final payback amount and shortening payback length, but each will significantly reduce the duration of your mortgage and lower the total interest you will pay over the duration of the loan.

-Executive Lending Group, LLC can walk you At Executive Lending Group, LLC, we answer questions about interest-saving strategies every day.
-Give us a call: (816) 525-8000.
+Executive Lending Group, LLC can walk you Executive Lending Group, LLC has your mortgage answers.
+Give us a call at 8165258000.

 Got a Question?

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.